He is lively as a fish in the water, with neither root nor stem

 Followers of the Way, here and there you hear it said that there is a Way to be practiced, a Dharma to become enlightened to.
 Will you tell me then just what Dharma there is to become enlightened to, what Way there is to practice?
 In your present activities, what is it you lack, what is it that practice must mend?
 But those little greenhorn monks don’t understand this and immediately put faith in that bunch of wild fox spirits, letting them spout their ideas and tie people in knots, saying, “When principle and practice are in accord with one another and proper care is taken with regard to the three types of karma of body, mouth, and mind, only then can one attain buddhahood.”
 Men who go on like that are as plentiful as spring showers.

 A man of old said, “If along the road you meet a man of the Way, whatever you do, don’t talk to him about the Way.”
 Thus it is said:

 One cannot walk the Way

 Ten thousand wild notions arise

 The dark signs will have become bright

-“Venerable ones, what are you looking for?
+Fellow believers, what is it that you seek?
 This man of the Way who depends on nothing, here before my eyes now listening to the Dharma, his light shines clearly; he has never lacked anything.
-If you want to be no different from the patriarchs and buddhas, learn to see it this way and never give in to doubt or questioning.
+If you want to be no different from the patriarchs and buddhas, learn to see it this way and never give in to doubt or uncertainty.
 If your mind moment by moment never differentiates, you may be called the living patriarch.
-If your mind differentiates, intrinsic nature and the world are set apart.
-But so long as it does not differentiate, intrinsic nature and the world are not separated.”
+If your mind differentiates, your true nature and the world are set apart.
+But so long as it does not differentiate, your true nature and the world are not separated.
+(Watson, pp. 44-45)